tylervalentine/mirrulations/README.md

 ## Run Static Analysis and Tests

-Type `make` to run:
+Type `make` to run all.

-Type `make static` for only static tests
+Type `make static` for only static tests.

-Type `make test` for only pytest
+Type `make test` for only pytest.

 * Static analysis using `flake8`, `pycodestyle`, and `pylint`
 * Run `pytest` with coverage.
-The coverage metric is set to 75% temporarily, until 95% is reached.
+The coverage metric is set to 95%.
 * Sometimes if `pytest` is installed globally, the virtual environment will use that instead.
 Simply exit and reenter the virtual environment to resolve this.

 ## Architecture
 The image below shows the overview of the architecture for our system.
 Right now, the portions in blue are implemented at a basic level.
 Those in red are the remaining parts we need to connect.
-Regardless, the image shows the relationship between the working parts but also includes the plan over the next few weeks.
+Regardless, the image shows the relationship between the working plumbing but also includes the plan over the next few weeks.
 ![Architecture](Architecture.png)

 ## Contributors